How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \subsection{Metrics and evaluation}

 We used the following metrics to evaluate the accuracy of each map in this study using the reference datasets, which are commonly used for accuracy assessment in both machine learning and remote sensing: overall accuracy and F1 score, precision (also called user's accuracy or UA), and recall (also called producer's accuracy or PA).
 These metrics are reported in Table \ref{tab:metrics}.
 The recall for the positive (crop) class is also known as sensitivity.
-The recall or producer's accuracy for the positive (crop) class can be expressed in terms of true positives ($TP$) and false negatives ($FN$) as follows:

-The precision or user's accuracy for the positive (crop) class can be expressed in terms of true positives and false positives ($FP$) as follows:

-The overall accuracy can be expressed in terms of $TP$, $FP$, $FN$, and true negatives ($TN$) using the following equation:

-We used the equations from Stehman \& Foody (2019)\cite{stehman2019key} and Olofsson et al. (2014)\cite{olofsson2014good} to compute standard errors for precision (UA), recall (PA), and overall accuracy.
-We computed the standard error for F1 score by propagating errors from precision ($P$) and recall ($R$):\cite{uncertainty}
+We used the equations from Stehman and Foody (2019)\cite{stehman2019key} and Olofsson et al. (2014)\cite{olofsson2014good} to compute estimates and standard errors for precision (UA), recall (PA), and overall accuracy.
+We computed the metrics from the population error matrix as recommended by Stehman and Foody (2019) to ensure the accuracy estimates are map relevant.\cite{stehman2019key} We describe in detail the procedure for computing the population error matrix and subsequent metrics.
+In the case of a binary map classification as in our study, the population error matrix is a $2\times2$ matrix in which rows represent the map classification and columns represent the reference classification expressed in terms of area proportion computed from the map.
+The population error matrix is computed from the sample error matrix, also called the confusion matrix.
+The confusion matrix $C$ is defined as follows in terms of the number of samples representing true negatives (TN), false negatives (FN), false positives (FP), and true positives (TP):

+The area matrix $A$ contains the total mapped area in each class expressed in terms of the number of pixels:

+The total number of pixels in the map is $n=n_{neg}+n_{pos}$.
+The weight matrix $W$ gives the proportion of area mapped as each class, computed by dividing each element in the area matrix by the total mapped area:

+The population error matrix $E$ can then be computed as follows, where $C_{\bullet j}$ is the sum of each column in the confusion matrix $C$:

+Overall accuracy, precision, and recall can be computed using the elements $p_{ij}$ of the population error matrix $E$.
+Overall accuracy is computed by summing the diagonal elements of the population error matrix:

+where $c$ is the number of classes.
+The precision (user's accuracy) for each class can be computed as:

+where $p_{i\bullet}$ is the sum of each column in $E$.
+The recall (producer's accuracy) for each class can be computed as: